-Endoscopic surgery for the spine is a revolutionary alternative to the open-back surgeries that have traditionally dominated the medical industry.
+Endoscopic surgery for the spine is a more effective alternative to the open back surgeries that have traditionally dominated the orthopedic industry.
 The word endoscopy means “looking inside,” which is the basis of an endoscopic procedure.
-Where open-back surgery requires a large incision to give surgeons access to the spine, endoscopic spine surgery is conducted through an incision about 5 millimeters in length.
-Through this small incision, a series of tubes, a tiny camera (or “endoscope”), and micro-instruments are inserted, making endoscopic procedures much less invasive and risky than open-back surgery.
+Where traditional open back surgery requires a large incision to give surgeons access to the spine, endoscopic spine surgery is conducted through a small incision.
+Through this small incision, a series of tubes, a tiny camera and micro-instruments are inserted, making endoscopic procedures much less invasive and risky than traditional open back surgery.

-Other main advantages of endoscopic surgery are that the patient generally has a much shorter recovery time, less pain, less scarring, less blood loss, and less collateral damage to the neighboring soft tissue and bone than he or she would experience following a traditional open back surgery.
-In fact, endoscopic surgery for the neck and spine at Laser Spine Institute (LSI) is performed on an outpatient basis and almost all patients walk away from our facility within hours of their procedure.
+Other main advantages of endoscopic surgery are that the patient generally has a much shorter recovery time, less pain, less scarring and less collateral damage to the neighboring soft tissue and bone than he or she would experience following a traditional open back surgery.
+In fact, endoscopic surgery for the neck and spine at Laser Spine Institute is performed on an outpatient basis.

 Endoscopic surgery is not a new technology, but recent advances in medicine, particularly in laser science, has made it an extremely effective alternative to traditional neck and back surgery.
-At LSI, a field of award-winning surgeons regularly performs four primary endoscopic spine procedures:
+At Laser Spine Institute, a field of award-winning surgeons regularly performs four primary endoscopic spine procedures:

 - Foraminotomy – which relieves pressure on compressed nerves in the foramen, a passageway through which nerve roots exit the spinal canal

 - Laminotomy – which relieves pressure by removing a portion of the lamina, a bony plate on each vertebra that protects the spinal cord

 - Endoscopic Discectomy – which is the surgical removal of a portion of a herniated or bulging disc